 Counting our blessings each and every day also averts feelings of loneliness and being dissatisfied with life.
 Dwelling on any real or perceived problems often leads to the worst thing happening, a self-fulfilling prophecy.
 I have to come back to land pollution which affects the ocean too.
-In the USA, hundreds of people with cancer are pursuing a legal claim against Monsanto, the makers of the world’s most popular weedkiller, Roundup.
+In the USA, hundreds of people with cancer pursued a legal claim against Monsanto, the makers of the world’s most popular weedkiller, Roundup.
 It is alleged that this weedkiller used in gardens, parks and on food crops farms is potentially a cause of cancer, non-Hodgkin’s lymphoma.
 Yet, it was proclaimed to be safe in the USA and the EU.
 After it was found that its ingredient glyphosate can cause cancer in humans, the claims snowballed.
 I already wrote a few times that my garden is organic and that I only buy organic products, but like-minded people cannot stop poisoning of the rivers and the oceans if the practice of spraying crops is not removed.
 Rachel Carson warned about the dangers of pesticides decades ago and yet we are still using chemical contaminants to our peril.
 Here we have some visionary people who have turned their land into natural meadows and make their, good by all accounts, living by providing very much in demand organic produce.

 I can only conclude that happiness is easily found by simply not gazing at our navel, nor over-analysing our feelings, nor obsessing about our social media profiles, but by doing something, however small, for somebody else.
-Kirk Douglas, who died a few days ago at age 103, was quoted to have found a solution to the depression he suffered earlier in life.
+Kirk Douglas, who died at age 103, was quoted to have found a solution to the depression he suffered earlier in life.
 He devoted himself to helping others, and not thinking about himself.
 It worked for him, and it would work for anyone equally well.
 I am going to write again about one of many ways of achieving life-long fulfillment and happiness, without ever having to take any stimulants or antidepressants, the poison of our time.